nipype/pydra/docs/output_spec.rst

    The template can use other fields, e.g. `{file1}`.
 The same as in `input_spec`.

 `output_field_name` (`str`, used together with `output_file_template`)
-   If provided the field is added to the output spec with changed name.
+   If provided the field is added to the output definition with changed name.
    The same as in `input_spec`.

 `keep_extension` (`bool`, default: `True`):